-At the Gottesman Center, Mr. Short’s major initiatives included overseeing the design and implementation of the Urban Advantage program in New York City, a museum and school partnership underway in nearly half the city’s middle schools that supports long-term science investigations and project-based learning by students.
-He was also on the faculty of the museum's Master of Arts in Teaching, a first-of-its kind urban teacher residency program for developing certified Earth Science teachers for work in struggling secondary schools.
+At the Gottesman Center, Short’s major initiatives included overseeing the design and implementation of the Urban Advantage program in New York City, a museum and school partnership underway in nearly half the city’s middle schools that supports long-term science investigations and project-based learning by students.
+He was also on the faculty of the museum's Master of Arts in teaching, a first-of-its kind urban teacher residency program for developing certified earth science teachers for work in struggling secondary schools.

-Previously, Mr. Short spent 10 years teaching in K–12 schools.
-While working in the Denver Public School System, he led the redesign of the K–12 science program, and at the Biological Sciences Curriculum Study in Colorado, he directed a national science curriculum and implementation center.
+Previously, Short spent 10 years teaching in K–12 schools.
+While working in the Denver public school system, he led the redesign of the K–12 science program, and at the Biological Sciences Curriculum Study in Colorado, he directed a national science curriculum and implementation center.
 His professional development experience includes working with school systems and science teachers from several urban school districts nationwide.
-In recent years, Mr. Short focused on helping teachers translate the Next Generation Science Standards into classroom instruction and assessments, and incorporating nonfiction reading and writing strategies aligned with Common Core State Standards.
+In recent years, Short focused on helping teachers translate the Next Generation Science Standards into classroom instruction and assessments, and incorporating nonfiction reading and writing strategies aligned with Common Core State Standards.

-Mr. Short earned a Doctor of Education degree from Columbia University’s Teachers College, a Master’s of Education degree from Vanderbilt University’s Peabody College, and a Bachelor of Science degree in Biology from Rhodes College.
+Short earned a Doctor of Education degree from Columbia University’s Teachers College, a Master of Education degree from Vanderbilt University’s Peabody College, and a Bachelor of Science degree in biology from Rhodes College.